Qrlew/docs/index.md

 Other systems such as *PINQ* {cite}`mcsherry2009privacy` and *Chorus* {cite}`johnson2020chorus` are prototypes that do not seem to be actively maintained. *Chorus* shares many of the design goals of [qrlew](https://qrlew.github.io/), but requires post-processing outside of the DB, which can make the integration more complex on the data-owner side (as the computation happens in two distinct places).

 Beyond that, [qrlew](https://qrlew.github.io/) brings unique functionalities, such as:
-\begin{itemize}
-    \item advanced automated range propagation;
+* advanced automated range propagation;
-    \item the possibility to automatically blend in synthetic data;
+* the possibility to automatically blend in synthetic data;
-    \item advanced privacy unit definition capabilities across many related tables;
+* advanced privacy unit definition capabilities across many related tables;
-    \item the possibility for the non-expert to simply write standard SQL, but for the DP aware analyst to improve its utility by adding `WHERE x < b} or `WHERE x IN (1,2,3)} to give hints to the [qrlew](https://qrlew.github.io/);
+* the possibility for the non-expert to simply write standard SQL, but for the DP aware analyst to improve its utility by adding `WHERE x < b} or `WHERE x IN (1,2,3)} to give hints to the [qrlew](https://qrlew.github.io/);
-    \item all the compute happens in the DB.
+* all the compute happens in the DB.
-\end{itemize}

 This last point comes with some limitations (see section~\ref{sec:limitations}), but opens new possibilities like the delegation of the rewriting to a trusted third party.
-The data practitioner could simply write his desired query in SQL, send it to the rewriter that would keep track of the privacy losses and use [qrlew](https://qrlew.github.io/) to rewrite the query, sign it, and send it back to the data practitioner that can then send the data-owner, who will check the signature certifying the DP properties of the rewritten query\footnote{A proof of concept is available at: \url{https://github.com/Qrlew/server}}.
+The data practitioner could simply write his desired query in SQL, send it to the rewriter that would keep track of the privacy losses and use [qrlew](https://qrlew.github.io/) to rewrite the query, sign it, and send it back to the data practitioner that can then send the data-owner, who will check the signature certifying the DP properties of the rewritten query[^poc_server].

 ## Known Limitations